pritamghanghas/Semester-Project/README.md

 ```

 ## Launch A Simulation With Empty World
-To launch a first simlation of Skye in an empty world in Gazebo type
+To launch a first simulation of Skye in an empty world in Gazebo type
 ```bash
 roslaunch skye_ros inflate_skye.launch
 ```